-Daniel’s prophetic vision of four future empires concludes with a transition from the fourth human empire, Rome (and possibly its reconstitution with modern-day descendants), to the future installation of God’s kingdom on earth.
-Towards the end of this final human empire, a person known as little horn, or Antichrist, will be permitted to draw upon demonic powers to unify, rule over, and trouble the globe.
-He will be allowed to blaspheme and defy the very goodness of God, misleading many, but only for a finite season.
+Daniel’s prophetic vision of four future empires concludes with a transition from the fourth human empire, Rome, and its reconstitution using modern-day descendants, to the future installation of God’s kingdom on earth.
+Towards the end of the final human empire, a person known as the Little Horn, or Antichrist, will be permitted to draw upon demonic powers to unify, rule over, and ultimately trouble the entire globe.
+He will be allowed to blaspheme and defy the very goodness of God, misleading many, but only for a season.
 After three and a half years, a heavenly court will convene to rule against him.
 Presided over by God the Father, the Ancient of Days, this court will put a permanent end to all the powers of evil on the earth, and a glorious new era of peace led by Jesus Christ will begin.

 thrones were set up,